 Something I didn’t consider though, was that on the way back the path was completely different and spots that I thought I was recognizing, I actually didn’t.

 At one point I was sure it was not the path I took before.
 In fact, it was the one I have purposely avoided.
 But I was already in the middle of it and I could not turn back.

 The path was getting narrower and slippery with sand.

 I had nothing to hold on to on the bare mountainside.
 I couldn’t go back because I would have lost my balance.

 I was stuck and felt stupid and I was scared to death that I would have slipped and fallen into the precipice.
 And nobody would have looked for me because I didn’t advise anyone that I was there.
 How could I have been so silly?

 Anyhow, the only way to prevent any fall was to move forward while paying attention to my steps and at the same time do not vacillate because it would have been worse.

-It was only 2 steps to reach a safer position, but just like on the Kilimanjaro (you will read it later), 2 steps would have been enough to stumble and fall, and die.
+It was only 2 steps to reach a safer position, but just like on Kilimanjaro (you will read it later), 2 steps would have been enough to stumble and fall and die.

 My legs were shaking and I was breathing heavily as if I had just run a marathon.
 I was also crying a bit.
 I didn’t really want to die there.